tusharbabbar/SublimeVLC/README.md

 # SublimeVLC
 Control your playlists from your favourite Editor.
 Sublime plugin to Control VLC.
+Also streams songs from Gaana.com.
+Search songs and albums while using your favorite editor.
 > Tested for OSX only.

 ## Prerequisites